 The Lay Pastoral Team takes the “big view” and ascertains how pastoral needs are met by forming groups, classes, or activities.
 Past programs include Lenten prayer programs and meals for community members during life events (Death of a loved one, Divorce, Birth or Adoption of a Child, Loss of job, etc.).
-Contact the clergy at Duane Nettles and Kim Reinholz to learn more.
+Contact Duane Nettles to learn more.

 If you feel the need for support but aren’t sure what kind of help you may need, check out this document put together by the clergy and a mental health professional in the congregation to help figure out options.

 The Lay Pastoral Visitors